 - State schools will receive additional funding to meet these requirements;

 - Funding to cover mentors’ time with the mentee in the second year of teaching

-- Further funding for schools opting for the Full Induction Programme (FIP) to backfill for mentors to take part in training (36 hours over 2 years) (More funding details below)
+- Further funding for schools opting for the DfE funded training provider route to backfill for mentors to take part in training (36 hours over 2 years) (More funding details below)